SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Related Work

 \section{Related Work}

-\textbf{Growth in MLLMs.} MLLMs have rapidly evolved from static image understanding~\cite{radford2021learning,li2022blip} to video comprehension~\cite{sun2019videobert,tong2022videomae}.
-Recent vision-language models~\cite{Qwen-VL,li2024llava,Maaz2023VideoChatGPT} extend these capabilities to video, but they often operate over sampled frames and text, treating audio as auxiliary rather than integral to multimodal reasoning.
-In contrast, a new generation of \textit{omnimodal} MLLMs, including VITA 1.5~\cite{fu2024vita}, Qwen3-Omni~\cite{qwen3omni}, Gemini 3.0 Pro~\cite{gemini3pro}, MiniCPM-o-2.6~\cite{minicpmo26}, and UniMoE-2.0~\cite{unimoe2}, jointly process audio, video, and text within a unified framework.
-Omnimodal MLLMs thus refer to models designed for integrated reasoning across multiple modalities~\cite{jiang2025specific}.
-However, evaluation benchmarks have not kept pace.
-Existing datasets often omit audio entirely, replace it with text transcripts, or lack the demographic annotations necessary to assess group-wise performance across diverse user populations.
+\textbf{Growth in MLLMs.} MLLMs have rapidly evolved from static image understanding~\citep{radford2021learning,li2022blip} to video comprehension~\citep{sun2019videobert,tong2022videomae}, with recent vision-language models~\citep{Qwen-VL,li2024llava,Maaz2023VideoChatGPT} extending these capabilities to video but treating audio as auxiliary rather than integral to multimodal reasoning.
+A new generation of \textit{omnimodal} MLLMs, including VITA 1.5~\citep{fu2024vita}, Qwen3-Omni~\citep{qwen3omni}, Gemini 3.0 Pro~\citep{gemini3pro}, MiniCPM-o-2.6~\citep{minicpmo26}, Baichuan-Omni 1.5~\citep{li2025baichuan}, OLA~\citep{liu2025ola}, and UniMoE-2.0~\citep{unimoe2}, where they jointly process audio, video, and text within a unified framework for integrated reasoning across modalities~\citep{jiang2025specific}.
+However, evaluation benchmarks have not kept pace: existing datasets often omit audio entirely, replace it with text transcripts, or lack the demographic annotations necessary to assess group-wise performance across diverse user populations.

-\textbf{Video Benchmarks.} Recent benchmarks have begun to evaluate temporal reasoning across diverse video lengths, including short-form tasks such as MVBench~\cite{li2025omnivideobench} and TempCompass~\cite{liu2024tempcompass}, as well as long-form understanding in Video-MME~\cite{fu2025video} (up to one hour) and LongVideoBench~\cite{wu2024longvideobench}.However, two critical gaps remain.
+\textbf{Video Benchmarks.} Recent benchmarks have begun to evaluate temporal reasoning across diverse video lengths, including short-form tasks such as MVBench~\citep{li2025omnivideobench} and TempCompass~\citep{liu2024tempcompass}, as well as long-form understanding in Video-MME~\citep{fu2025video} (up to one hour) and LongVideoBench~\citep{wu2024longvideobench}.
+However, two critical gaps remain.
 First, \textbf{audio is underutilized}.
 Even when available, evaluations often default to frame- or subtitle-based setups due to limited model support.
 Second, \textbf{group-wise analysis is largely absent}, preventing systematic measurement of performance disparities across demographic groups.
 As shown in Table~\ref{tab:videoqa-coverage}, SONIC-O1 addresses these limitations by combining native audio-video evaluation, temporal localization, and demographic metadata to enable group-wise analysis assessment.